 Windows computer users

-To install Lisp on a PC running Windows visit the ANSI Common Lisp SourceForge site and get the latest version of Clisp.
+To install Lisp on a PC running Windows, visit the ANSI Common Lisp SourceForge site, and download the latest version of Clisp.
 For example, if you were getting version 2.49 you would open the 2.49 folder and download and install the clisp-2.49-win32-mingw-big.exe file.

 Linux computer users

-To install Lisp on a Linux computer visit the Linux package page for your distribution of Linux on the http://clisp.org/ website.
+To install Lisp on a Linux computer, visit the Linux package page for your distribution of Linux at the CLISP website.

 Should I use "Lisp" or "LISP" in my writing?

 When LISP 1 was first introduced, it was written as all uppercase.
 Today, Lisp is written as proper case with a capital "L" and lowercase "isp."
-Unless you're writting about the early versions of LISP, you should be using "Lisp" in your writing.
+Unless you're writting about the early versions of LISP, use "Lisp" in your writing.